-5G-EIR shall act in a predictable way if an overload situation cannot be prevented.
-5G-EIR shall be built in such a way that it can react to an overload situation in a controlled way.
+SMSF shall act in a predictable way if an overload situation cannot be prevented.
+SMSF shall be built in this way that it can react on an overload situation in a controlled way.

 However, it is possible that a situation happens where the security measures are no longer sufficient.
-In such cases it shall be ensured that 5G-EIR cannot reach an undefined and thus potentially insecure, state.
+In such case it shall be ensured that SMSF cannot reach an undefined and thus potentially insecure, state.
 In an extreme case this means that a controlled system shutdown is preferable to uncontrolled failure of the security functions and thus loss of system protection.

-OEM shall provide a technical description of the 5G-EIR' Overload Control mechanisms. (especially whether these mechanisms rely on cooperation of other network elements e.g.,RAN).
+OEM shall provide a technical description of the SMSF's Overload Control mechanisms. (especially whether these mechanisms rely on cooperation of other network elements e.g. RAN).